JoJoWeixiChen/DistilBERT-model-answer-questions-from-PDF/README.md

 As for the DistilBERT-base-uncased model, it's an uncased version of DistilBERT model.
 In another words, there is no diference between 'english' and 'English' for this model.

+And the DistilBERT-base-uncased model is primarily aimed at being fine-tuned on tasks that use the whole sentence (potentially masked) to make decisions, such as sequence classification, token classification or question answering.
+But for text generation tasks, the GPT model has better performance.
+Considering that our main task is question answering, we chose the DistilBERT-base-uncased model.